ankurk91/vue-loading-overlay/UPGRADING.md

 ## From v5.x to v6.x

-If you have been consuming the plugin then you have to use named import now
+If you have been consuming the plugin then you have to use named imports now

 ```diff
 - import LoadingPlugin from 'vue-loading-overlay';